jedisct1/piknik/README.md

 clipboard content
 ```

-Magically retrieve that content from any other host having Piknik installed:
+Magically retrieve that content from any other host having Piknik installed with the same configuration:

 ```bash
 $ pkp